-The Remedial Investigation scope of work is focused on defining the nature and extent of contamination on-site, identifying the source of contamination, defining chemical constituent migration pathways, qualitatively assessing human health and ecological risks (if necessary), and obtaining data of sufficient quantity and quality to perform the alternatives analysis report.
+The Remedial Investigation scope of work is focused on defining the nature and extent of contamination on-site, identifying the source(s) of contamination, identifying the location(s) of subsurface piping, defining chemical constituent migration pathways, qualitatively assessing human health and ecological risks (if necessary), and obtaining data of sufficient quantity and quality to perform the alternatives analysis report.
+RI field activities will be performed in compliance with NYSDEC DER-10 Technical Guidance for Site Investigation and Remediation, dated May 2010.